File: how do brands advertise today?

 massimo dutti pub

-The brand - although Spanish - Massimo Dutti draws a lot of inspiration from Ferragamo, in particular with this campaign .
-Old car and trunks: iconic objects evocative of a certain Italian art of living and escape.
+The brand - although Spanish - Massimo Dutti draws a lot of inspiration from Ferragamo, particularly with this campaign .
+Cars and old trunks: iconic objects evoking a certain Italian art of living and escape.

-The "modernity" of the jet in the background, as well as the slightly sepia filter suggest a timeless cliché : it is ultimately all the codes of luxury that Massimo Dutti takes up, although this does not create an illusion about the quality of its products.
+The "modernity" of the jet in the background, as well as the slightly sepia filter, suggest a timeless cliché : it is ultimately all the codes of luxury that Massimo Dutti takes up, although this does not give any illusion as to the quality of his products.

 dolce gabbana italy

-Always very eloquent, the Dolce & Gabbana campaign turns out to be much wiser than the previous one.
+Always very eloquent, the Dolce & Gabbana campaign turns out to be much more sober than the previous one.
 Mama, ragazzi y bellissima ragazza: all the clichés of Italy are there.

-Particularly inspired by Sicily , the Italian duo focused on campaigns shot directly in typical villages, even calling on non-professional local residents.
+Particularly inspired by Sicily , the Italian duo focused on campaigns shot directly in typical villages, even using non-professional locals.

-A whole useful imagination to build the flattering image of a 100% Italian brand and generate support after a few years of wandering.
+A whole imaginary world that is useful for building a flattering image of a 100% Italian brand and gaining support after a few years of wandering.

-Let's briefly talk about the new fashion for short films .
-For a brand, it involves creating a film, either directly featuring its products, or - as is often the case - by telling a story in the broadest sense.
-This format immerses the receiver in a story in a much more immersive way than any print: good big brand content !
+Let's briefly mention the new trend of short films .
+It involves a brand creating a film, either directly featuring its products, or - as is often the case - telling a story in the broad sense.
+This format immerses the recipient in a story in a much more immersive way than any print: good old brand content !

-The most successful example is French, since it is the famous Cartier Odyssey created for the 165th anniversary of the House.
-Through a “video fresco”, the brand has focused heavily on the affirmation of a very strong universe, revisiting the highlights of its history.
+The most successful example is French, since it is the famous Odyssey of Cartier created for the 165th anniversary of the House.
+Through a "video fresco", the brand has bet all in on the affirmation of a very strong universe, revisiting the highlights of its history.

-First, there is the panther , famous icon of the French jeweler.
+First, there is the panther , a famous icon of French jeweler.
 The story begins in Paris.

-From a beginning marked by cold and silvery colors, the video evolves towards warmer colors and more noble materials (gold, diamonds, etc.) : a movement in which time advances closer to excellence.
+From a beginning marked by cold and silvery colors, the video evolves towards warmer colors and more noble materials (gold, diamonds, etc.) : a movement in which the passage of time brings us closer to excellence.

-The white horses, the majestic architecture of St Petersburg and the Tsar's carriage: Cartier recalls the enthusiasm of the Russian crowns for its creations, while associating a symbol of power with its name in the receiver's head.
+White horses, the majestic architecture of St Petersburg and the Tsar's carriage: Cartier recalls the Russian crowns' enthusiasm for its creations, while associating a symbol of power with its name in the receiver's head.

 russia tsar

-The rings rolling in the snow are taken from the "Love" collection, created for Jean Cocteau: the subtlety here is less, the highlighting of the product can be a little crude.
+The rings rolling in the snow are from the "Love" collection, created for Jean Cocteau: the subtlety is less here, the product's presentation can be a little crude.

-We then leave for China, land of dragons and, therefore, chimeras.
-At the exit of a fantastic cave housing goldsmith's pieces "more real than life" (metaphorically), the panther appears in a sumptuous Indian palace perched on the back of an elephant, symbol of wisdom.
+We then go to China, the land of dragons and, therefore, chimeras.
+At the exit of a fantastic cave housing goldsmith pieces "more real than life" (metaphorically), the panther appears in a sumptuous Indian palace perched on the back of an elephant, symbol of wisdom.

-Cartier created one of the most sumptuous pieces of jewelry in the world for the Maharaja of Patiala, and pays homage to this emblematic figure from a land of dreams.
+Cartier created one of the most sumptuous pieces of jewelry in the world for the Maharaja of Patiala, paying tribute to this emblematic figure of a land of dreams.

-Cartier created one of the most sumptuous pieces of jewelry in the world for the Maharaja of Patiala, and pays homage to this emblematic figure of a land of dreams.
+Cartier has created one of the most sumptuous pieces of jewelry in the world for the Maharaja of Patiala, paying tribute to this emblematic figure of a land of dreams.

-The plane picks up the panther at the moment when we see a square watch worn by the aviator.
-This is the Santos model, now a true legend.
+The plane picks up the panther at the moment when a square watch worn by the aviator is seen.
+It is the Santos model, now a true legend.

-It was in fact for the French aviator that Cartier literally created the very first wrist watch, the pocket models not allowing you to tell the time while flying.
+It was indeed for the French aviator that Cartier literally created the very first wristwatch, as pocket watches did not allow one to read the time while flying.

 cartier santos odyssey

-Finally, return to Paris, on the roofs of the Grand Palais, across Place Vendôme... these almost universal symbols of luxury that it is essential for the brand to appropriate.
+Finally, back in Paris, on the roofs of the Grand Palais, across the Place Vendôme... these almost universal symbols of luxury that it is essential for the brand to appropriate.

-A case closes on the panther and on a cold beauty dressed in red, in a misty atmosphere: in marketing language, understand " each Cartier jewel contains its part of dream" .
+A case closes on the panther and on a cold beauty dressed in red, in a misty atmosphere: in marketing language, understand " each Cartier jewel contains its share of dream" .

 cartier case

-The advertising message is “relatively simple”, the exceptional production alone justifying the enthusiasm surrounding this spot.
-And even if the millions invested in this spot aim to nourish the brand universe and make it always desirable to consumers, we have done superb work here!
+The advertising message is "relatively simple", the exceptional execution alone justifies the craze around this spot.
+And even if the millions invested in this spot aim to feed the brand universe and make it always desirable to the consumer, we have here a superb work!

-To finish, here are two other types of interesting clips, in a different register.
+Finally, here are two other interesting types of clips, in a different register.

 Chanel: the story of audacity

-And with "Inside Chanel", the brand has created short clips detailing the codes/signs of the Fashion House one by one: a video that you can find on Youtube and is a must-see for enthusiasts!
+And with "Inside Chanel", the brand has created short clips detailing one by one the codes/signs of the fashion house: a video that you can find on Youtube and is a must-see for enthusiasts!

-Prada likes to intellectualize its fashion to give it substance (and given the manufacturing, it needs it).
+Prada likes to intellectualize its fashion to give it substance (and given the manufacturing process, it needs it).
 The Italian brand therefore regularly offers clips illustrating a strange and psychedelic delirium, artistically very interesting!

 In short, even if the purpose of advertising remains to boost sales, the approaches can differ.
-If ready-to-wear remains "incisive" with incentives such as price, luxury seeks to play more on the dream to strengthen its brand image .
-It should be noted, however, that the border is sometimes blurred, in one camp or the other.
+If ready-to-wear remains "incisive" with incentives such as price, luxury seeks more to play on the dream to strengthen its brand image .
+It should be noted, however, that the line sometimes blurs, in one camp as in the other.

-At a time when the use of social media is becoming widespread, the ground has already been taken by brands.
+At a time when the use of social media is becoming widespread, the field has already been invested by brands.
 In addition to advertising as we understand it, it is an excellent vector of customer relations and a good way to unite your community, while activating a lever of exclusivity.

-A new form of content, brand content, is becoming more and more present.
-The media vary, often in the form of short films or reports.
-Placing less emphasis on the product, it draws the customer into the world of the brand , thus strengthening their bond with it.
+A new form of content, brand content, is becoming increasingly present.
+The media are variable, often in the order of short films or reports.
+Putting less emphasis on the product, it draws the customer into the universe of the brand , thus strengthening their connection with it.

 Romain Rousseau, luxury passion